 Gomukhasana / Cow (Face) Pose is a challenging position that requires the legs to be crossed while seated, with the arms bent at the elbow — one up near the ear and the other down and around the back.
 This pose offers a good stretch for the shoulders, thighs, and triceps.

 Virasana / Hero Pose is a seated pose that requires the knees to be bent beneath your seat, with feet splayed to either side.
-The position offers a deep stretch to the thighs and is a great alternative to Lotus Pose for meditation.
+The position offers a deep stretch to the thighs and is an excellent alternative to Lotus Pose for meditation.

 Parivrtta Trikonasana / Rotated Triangle is a deep twisting position that stretches the hamstrings, opens the heart, and improves balance.
-While it can be a challenging pose, it’s important not to force the rotation, which could lead to injury.
+While it can be a challenging pose, it’s important not to force the rotation, leading to injury.

 Various yoga poses and stretches can be used to increase flexibility and strength in specific areas of the body:

-Hip Stretches: In order to stretch and strengthen the hips, it’s important to do so for the entire region of the pelvis.
-Some of the best stretches for this area include Warrior 2, Child’s Pose, Pigeon Pose, and Cobbler’s Pose.
+Hip Stretches: To stretch and strengthen the hips, it’s important to stretch and strengthen the entire region of the pelvis.
+Some of the best stretches for this area include Warrior II, Child’s Pose, Pigeon Pose, and Cobbler’s Pose.

 Neck Stretches: Instead of using at-home massage tools or digital pressure to combat neck and shoulder pain, try yoga stretches such as Standing Forward Pose and Cow (Face) Pose.
-Also try using a yoga strap (yoga belt) with positions such as Locust Pose, which is great for stretching the upper back and chest.
+Also, try using a yoga strap (yoga belt) with positions such as Locust Pose, which is excellent for stretching the upper back and chest.

 Back Stretches: The best stretches for the back include bridge pose, upward-facing dog, and locust pose.
 These will improve spinal mobility and strengthen the core, which in turn will strengthen the back muscles.